We have written this handbook to give you information about us, Albyn Housing Society, and your rights and responsibilities as a tenant

 Until your purchase is completed, we must keep the structure and outside of your home in good repair.
 We will not carry out any major replacements or improvements after you have applied to buy your home.

 Houses are fitted with current breakers or circuit breakers to cut off the electricity if there is a problem.
 These provide extra safety but are very sensitive to faulty appliances.
 Before reporting a fault with your power supply you should reset the circuit breaker and make sure that it is not a faulty appliance which is causing the circuit breaker to 'trip'.
-If the fault is caused by an applicance we will charge you.
+Unplug all electrical items then try using one at a time to try to isolate the issue.

 For more information, phone the Customer Services Team.